SamJoan/HTS-702-2018-CTF/challenge-4/writeup.md

 Do you wish to create a custom hardware profile? [no] n
 ```

 Let's do a test run.
-We need to cd to the emulator's path due to [a bug in the tools](https://issuetracker.google.com/issues/37137213) a bug in the tools apparently.
-If you get regarding permissions you need to [fix some permissions](https://stackoverflow.com/questions/37300811/android-studio-dev-kvm-device-permission-denied) fix some permissions and restarting your PC.
+We need to `cd` to the emulator's path due to [a bug in the tools](https://issuetracker.google.com/issues/37137213) apparently.
+If you get errors regarding permissions you need to [fix some permissions](https://stackoverflow.com/questions/37300811/android-studio-dev-kvm-device-permission-denied)  and restart your PC.

 ```
 $ cd ~/Android/Sdk/tools/